bizz84/flutter-tips-and-tricks/tips/0073-enhance-readability-with-typdef/index.md

-# Enhance readability with Typedef
+# How to define type aliases in Dart

 In Dart, you can use a "typedef" to define type aliases for your function and non-function types.